Last Updated: September 4, 2023 by Flora Gibbins

 It is important to avoid housing Black Neon Tetras with larger or more aggressive fish, as they may become targets for aggression or may be outcompeted for food.
-Some species of Barbs, for example, are known to be fin-nippers and should be avoided.
+It would also be worthy to note that there is such a thing as small aggressive fish, like the fin-nipping Dawn Tetra, which should also be avoided.

 Overall, the best tank mates for Black Neon Tetras are peaceful species of a similar size and temperament.
 With the right tank mates and environment, Black Neon Tetras can thrive and make a great addition to any community aquarium.